 The Spelling Shed and Maths Shed

-Our school has signed up to 'The Spelling Shed'.
+Our school has signed up to 'The Spelling Shed'and 'The Maths Shed'.
 Your child has taken home a password which will enable them to log onto the site.
 The spellings for the week will be on there for the children to learn in a fun way.
 There will also be a score board.
 Let's make our class be the top spellers in the school